rtoutput - open a new sound file for writing

 Call rtoutput to open a new sound file for subsequent writing by real-time instruments.

-After rtoutput creates a sound file, it prints information about the file, such as the header type and sampling rate (unless the print_off scorefile command has been issued).
+After rtoutput creates a sound file, it prints information about the file, such as the header type and sampling rate.

 AIFF is the default if no header type is given.

 NOTE: The sampling rate and number of channels are specified in a call to rtsetparams at the beginning of the script.